 Tip: In addition to using the Wayback app, there is a third option.
 There is an ArcGIS Online item for every archived version of imagery which you can find in the Wayback Imagery group.
 If you already know which version of the imagery you want to use, you can locate it in the group and create a map directly from the item.

 All of these workflows are detailed below.

-While relatively rare, with any update to the World Imagery basemap clouds could potentially be introduced in your specific area of interest.
+While relatively rare, with any update to the World Imagery basemap clouds or other weather events could potentially be introduced in your specific area of interest.
 The example below shows an area with cloud cover after an update on the left, and the previous imagery on the right.

 Going back in time with Wayback